itamarhaber/redis-doc-utils/md/sort.md

 SORT mylist BY weight_* GET object_*
 ```

-The `GET` option can be used multiple times in order to get more keys for every
+The `!GET` option can be used multiple times in order to get more keys for every
 element of the original list, set or sorted set.

-It is also possible to `GET` the element itself using the special pattern `#`:
+It is also possible to `!GET` the element itself using the special pattern `#`:

 ```
 SORT mylist BY weight_* GET object_* GET #